michaelbrooks/django-stream-analysis/README.md

     item_count = models.IntegerField(default=0)

     def calculate(self, stream_data):
         # store the result of our "calculation"
         self.item_count = len(stream_data)

-        # We are done with these data
-        return stream_data
 ```

 There is more documentation in the BaseTimeFrame model itself.